-- Before recording a movie, focus with AF (2) or manual focus (2). - When you press the shutter button halfway, the camera focuses using your specified AF area.
+- Before recording a movie, focus with AF (2) or manual focus (2). - The camera focuses continuously under default settings, with [Movie Servo AF] in [AF: Movie Servo AF] set to [Enable] (☑). - When you press the shutter button halfway, the camera focuses using your specified AF area.